NanoComp/meep/doc/docs/Python_User_Interface.md

                  output_single_precision=False):
 ```

-All `Simulation` attributes are described in further detail here.
+All `Simulation` attributes are described here in further detail.
 In brackets after each variable is the type of value that it should hold.
 The classes, complex datatypes like `GeometricObject`, are described in a later subsection.
 The basic datatypes, like `integer`, `boolean`, `complex`, and `string` are defined by Python. `Vector3` is a `meep` class.

 **`geometry` [ list of `GeometricObject` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;